School Science Lessons

 "Soft drink" Contains: Carbonated water, Sugar, Colour (150d), Food acid, (338), Flavour, Caffeine.

-However, the composition of the modern product is still a secret.
+The composition of Coca-Cola is still a secret.

-Recently, in Australia, traditional Coca-Cola packets have the large sign: No Sugar.
+Coca-Cola packets may have the large sign: No Sugar.

 19.6.3 Cola, Diet or Light contents